We, the Diaspora

 Never enough for both.

-Being foreign for “here” is a given.
-Yet there is indeed a distinct phase when one arrives to a sense of otherness where home used to be.
-Perhaps they came to visit and found that certain things were not the same as before.
-A longstanding tradition did not evoke the same assurance as it used to.
-A shared ritual did not leave the same comfort once enjoyed.
+For the first generation, being foreign for here is a very known consequence of uprooting ourselves.
+With the passage of time, there comes a point when we’ve become estranged from where and how home was.
+Perhaps we came to visit our old home and found that certain things were not the same as before.
+A longstanding tradition did not evoke the same respite as it used to.
+A shared ritual failed to bring us comfort the way it did.
 An unspoken rule now seems absurd.
-The private jokes and pop culture references do not have the same effect anymore.
-They have changed, for better or for worse.
-And there it comes, the sense of loss ―vague but loss nonetheless.
+Pop culture references become indistinct from the rest of foreign noise.
+We have changed, for better or for worse.

 Saudade (Portuguese):